Elizabethtown, Kentucky: Churches

 The first Baptist settlement west of the Allegheny Mountains was in Elizabethtown at Severns Valley Baptist Church, named after the original name of Elizabethtown.
 Catholics came west from Nelson County and settled at Colesburg at St. Clare Parish before coming to St. James Parish in Elizabethtown.
 Lucinda Helm helped bring United Methodists into Elizabethtown, and they immortalized her in naming the Helm Memorial United Methodist Church, today simply called MUMC.
 More than 12 denominations are represented by over 100 churches in Elizabethtown.

+Tribal community

+The Nolin River Band of Saponi (also known as the Nolin River Indian Community) has a large number of its members living within the city limits.
+The city recognized the band in September 2025.

 Culture

 The town is regionally referred to as "E-town" (sometimes with an apostrophe in place of the dash).
 It is one of two larger towns (the other being Bowling Green, Kentucky) along I-65 between Louisville and Nashville.

 The movie Elizabethtown (2005) was named after the town; most of the footage was filmed in Versailles and Louisville because Elizabethtown has lost much of its historic architecture in recent years due to commercial development.